 When you arrive at Affinity for your initial appointment, you will be asked to fill out our Patient Intake Form and discuss direct billing with your insurance company.
 Please arrive 10-15 minutes prior to your appointment so this does not interfere with your time with your Massage Therapist or Health Care Practitioner.

-Starting Your Session
+Starting Your Massage Session

 Your massage therapist will review your form, meet you and take you to your treatment room.
-She will ask about the reason(s) you are coming for massage, your current physical condition and any specific areas you would like to focus on during your treatment.
+They will ask about the reason(s) you are coming for massage, your current physical condition and any specific areas you would like to focus on during your treatment.
 Your therapist will leave the room while you undress to your comfort level.

 This varies for patients.
 Some prefer to remain partially clothed while others will completely disrobe.
 Either is fine.
 After undressing, you will lie under the top sheet on the massage table.